Three pink tennis balls on a blue court

 ITF Rule 22: “The service is a let if: The ball is served when the receiver is not ready.”

-What if, while serving, I line up on the deuce side, but finish by landing my foot on the ad side?
+In a tennis game, what if, while serving, I line up on the deuce side, but finish by landing my foot on the ad side?

 Source: